Butchery innovation and revitalization program; self-employment loan program, ch 51

 Purpose and Summary

-As directed in 2021 Iowa Acts, House File 857, the IEDA developed the program and the rules proposed in this rule making in consultation with IDALS staff.
+As directed in 2021 Iowa Acts, House File 857, IEDA developed the program and the rules in consultation with IDALS staff.
 New Chapter 51 replaces current Chapter 51 relating to the Self-Employment Loan Program created pursuant to Iowa Code section 15.241, which was repealed by 2003 Iowa Acts, chapter 71, section 6.

 This rule making has no fiscal impact to the State of Iowa beyond the appropriation made in 2021 Iowa Acts, House File 871.